 - How much skin does social media allow? (past favorite)

 Deborah Anderson loves Los Angeles and keeping up with the news.
 She is the co-host of Marketing Momentum w/Chuck and Deborah.
 You can keep up with her social media addiction @SocialWebCafe and keep up with the Los Angeles love @LuvLosAngeles.
-Connect with with her on Google+.
+Connect with her on Google+.